Wangari Maathai the Tree Lady of Africa

 Born in a small town in the under-privileged Nyeri district of Kenya, Maathai had to think ahead from the very start.
 Maathai worked very hard in school and remained on top of her class.
 Because of her brilliance and dedication, Maathai received a scholarship to study at Mount St. Scholastica college in Kansas, United States where she took Biology as one of her major subjects.
 Maathai's brilliant academic record became the driving force in her quest to pursue higher education.
 She went on to pursue a Master's degree in biology at the University of Pittsburg.

-Despite her great academic achievements in the United States, Dr. Wangari Maathai faced several challenges on her return home to Kenya why because the Kenyan society at that time wasn't ready to welcome a female scholar and Dr. Maathai had to once again beat all the odds and change history for the better.
+Despite her great academic achievements in the United States, Dr. Wangari Maathai faced several challenges on her return home to Kenya.
+Why? well, the Kenyan society at that time wasn't ready to welcome a female scholar and Dr. Maathai had to once again beat all odds and change history for the better.
 Dr. Wangari Maathai worked even harder and became the first woman from East Africa to attain a Doctorate degree in Anatomy In 1971.
+Dr. Wangari Maathai faced even more challenges from the corrupt Kenyan government but all these could not stop Africa's tree lady from working even harder.

 Dr. Maathai's life was full of so many obstacles but she was able to overcome them all.
-Resilience was one force which helped Wangari Maathai to deal with failures in life.
+Resilience was one force which helped Dr. Maathai to deal with failures in life.
 Finally, in 2004 Dr. Maathai was awarded the Nobel Peace Prize being the first African woman to receive a Nobel peace prize.